migurski/heroku-buildpack-pygeo/Readme.md

 It has been modified from the [Heroku original](https://github.com/heroku/heroku-buildpack-python) to add precompiled binaries for [GEOS](http://trac.osgeo.org/geos/), [PROJ.4](http://trac.osgeo.org/proj/), [GDAL](http://trac.osgeo.org/gdal/), and [Shapely](http://toblerity.org/shapely/).

-Optionally, it will also fetch and convert a single zipped OGR datasource to `/app/datasource.shp` when provided with the environment variable `DATASOURCE_URL`.
+Optionally, it will also fetch and convert a single zipped OGR datasource to `/app/datasource.shp` when provided with the environment variable `ZIPPED_DATA_URL`.
 Note that [user-env-compile](https://devcenter.heroku.com/articles/labs-user-env-compile) from Heroku Labs must be enabled for this to work:

 Usage